 Technological giants and their data production

 Companies like Google and Amazon are known of platforms that make the shopping experience easier for customers around the world.
 You type the known address, and you search items for purchase.
 But there is more to that for the mentioned companies.
-They continue to optimize their platforms experience through data, which they reinvest back into their platform.
+They continue optimising their platform’s experience through data, which they reinvest into their platform.
 Creating new data-based features such as reviews, suggestions and personalized content makes more customers come back to the platform.
-More customers mean more companies willing to promote their products through Google and Amazon enriched with data which, once again, produces more data.
+More customers mean more companies willing to promote their products through Google and Amazon enriched with data, which produces more data.
 Data production helps keep their platforms relevant.

-Data monetization use cases are all around us, and here’s another proof.
-Uber, one of the most popular ridesharing services, knows the location of its users’ thanks to GPS but also based upon their pick-up and drop-off locations.
+Data monetization use cases are all around us, and here’s another piece of proof.
+Uber, one of the most popular ridesharing services, knows the location of its user’s thanks to GPS but also based on their pick-up and drop-off locations.
 With users’ permission, Uber may sell this data to other businesses.
-Other companies use this data to provide different vouchers, promotions or discounts, that encourage consumers to spend money on their products.
+Other companies use this data to provide different vouchers, promotions or discounts that encourage consumers to spend money on their products.
 Now, with Uber Eats, it is even more visible.
-Personalized messages, with the information tailored to the specific customer, about the particular discount – that helps both businesses profit from it.
+Personalized messages, with information tailored to the specific customer about the discount, help both businesses profit from it.

 Targeting offers in telecommunications

-Telecom players, that have taken steps towards external monetization of data value, have done it through partnership models in B2B and B2C segments.
+Telecom players that have taken steps towards external monetization of data value, have done it through partnership models in B2B and B2C segments.
 In some cases, operators have also acquired start-ups for cooperation.
-One of the examples is a case of Telefonica.
+One of the examples is the case of Telefonica.
 The company has engaged in partnerships with brands such as Linio, Heineken, and United Colors of Benetton.
 In 2017, it acquired leading UK geolocation data start-up Statiq.
 The start-up processes a large amount of location data to identify the places people visit and help with building consumer profiles.
-The gathered data allows advertisers to target messages to the specific users better, while also track whether the user visited a retail store after seeing a mobile ad.
+The gathered data allows advertisers to better target messages to specific users while also tracking whether the user visited a retail store after seeing a mobile ad.
 Brazilian banking and financial services company Bradesco was one of the first brands to test Telefonica’s sponsored data offer.
 The brand wanted to drive customers to use its mobile banking app.
-The whole action ended up in success – the number of app users was doubled to 400,000.
+The whole action ended up in success – the number of app users doubled to 400,000.

 SMS marketing at its best

-And last, but not least, a bit different example of data monetization.
+And last but not least, a bit different example of data monetization.
 Nevertheless, it also brought great value.
-On May 26, 2018, the cyclone Mekunu hit the southwestern part of Oman.
-Reaching the Oman residents with a call to evacuation as quickly as possible, became a matter of life or death.
+On May 26, 2018, cyclone Mekunu hit the southwestern part of Oman.
+Reaching the Oman residents with a call to evacuation as quickly as possible became a matter of life or death.
 Omantel, the first and leading telecommunications services provider, decided to support local authorities, using one of the services from its portfolio.
-That’s why TASIL team redesigned the system at an unprecedented pace to meet the requirements resulting from a crisis.
+That’s why the TASIL team redesigned the system at an unprecedented pace to meet the requirements resulting from a crisis.
 TASIL, using gathered data and real-time algorithms, managed to locate all people who were in the affected areas.
-Within three days, it had sent SMSes to 340,000 people saving peoples lives.
-You can see, commercial (in this case – telco) data value can be worth even as much as people’s lives.
+Within three days, it had sent SMSes to 340,000 people saving people’s lives.
+You can see that commercial (in this case – telco) data value can be worth even as much as people’s lives.